brunotacca/poc_cleanarch_spring_multimodule/README.md

 - Spring (easy DI setup (Spring IoC))
 - SpringBoot (Quick Spring project setup)
-- Maven MultiModules (Hard Architectural Boundaries)
+- Maven MultiModules (Enforced Architectural Boundaries)

 **Extras:** This project features automated tests to demonstrate a way to do so in a clean architecture style with enforced boundaries.
 Since this is not a real world application, the test suit doesn't go further than integration and unit tests.